xue2sheng/sslQuickfix/README.md

 ## Check certificates

 Reusing previous code, this subtask aims at [checking our own certificates](checkcert/README.md) and at running a simple connection with them.
+Take into account this subsection is very dependent upon your concrete operating system.